Table of Contents:

-BeachBabyBob and his family have been visiting Port Stanley for over 50 years.
-Their favourite strip of sand and water in Port Stanley is Erie Rest Beach.
+Me and my family have been visiting Port Stanley for over 50 years.
+Our favourite strip of sand and water in Port Stanley is Erie Rest Beach.

 It is west of the Main Beach maybe 1 km or so.
 Cross the life bridge, and drive through the village heading west.
-Drive halfway up Picnic Hill and then make a sudden sharp left turn down toward the water.
+Drive halfway up Picnic Hill as you past the new subdivision, and then make a sudden sharp left turn down toward the water.

-If you can’t find it, just stop and ask.
+If you can’t find it, just stop and ask anyone.
 The people in Port are very friendly and they might even share the directions to Erie Rest.
 This beach is the gem of Port Stanley.

 There is parking for about 20 vehicles, so arrive early especially on the weekends.
 ‘Erie Rest’ is about 250 meters wide and has a beautiful sand beach with waters dropping off gradually in the first 100 meters.